vamping111/terraform-provider-testmark/website/docs/r/default_network_acl.html.markdown

 ### Example: Deny All Traffic To Any Subnet In The Default Network ACL

-This config denies all traffic in the Default ACL.
+This config denies all traffic in the default ACL.
 This can be useful if you want to lock down the VPC to force all resources to assign a non-default ACL.

 ```terraform
 resource "aws_vpc" "mainvpc" {